Swedenborg's visions and Kant's remarks

 Kant's interest

 It is unlikely that Swedenborg's spiritual-religious writings could have aroused Kant's interest, had it not been for three paranormal episodes that had Swedenborg as protagonist, the news of which aroused in those years a wide echo throughout Europe.
 Two of these are reported by Kant himself in a letter he sent to a noblewoman, Miss Charlotte von Knobloch, whom Kant appreciated despite her young age (she was born in 1740), and who was in the group of those who had urged Kant to deal with Swedenborg's visions.
 Kant's letter, published for the first time in Borowski's biography of the philosopher, is undated, but we can hypothesize that it was written in the years between 1758 and 1763, the latter being the year of attribution that many scholars consider as more likely, although Kant wrote that Swedenborg, to whom he had addressed some questions by letter, «would go to London in May this year, where he would publish his book, in which the answer to all the questions of my letter should also be contained...
-I look forward to the book Swedenborg will publish in London, and I have already taken all my measurements to get it as soon as it will be printed».
+I look forward to the book that Swedenborg will publish in London, and I have already taken all my measurements to get it as soon as it will be printed».
 However, as we have seen, the first five volumes of Arcana Coelestia had already been published in London between 1749 and 1756, so it is not clear what publication Kant refers to in his letter, since in his Dreams of a Spirit-Seer, he wrote that he had paid seven sound pounds just for the Arcana Coelestia, and that he had read them (all or in part) with his great effort.
 Anyway, since two of the paranormal episodes that Kant refers to in his letter occurred after 1760, the enigma of the date remains unsolved.

 The first paranormal episode